sopra-fs23-group-03/sopra-fs23-group-03-server/README.md

 Further our application was developed and tested mostly on [Google Chrome](https://www.google.com/chrome/).
 We therefore recomend you download and install Chrome to have the best experience with our application.

-## External API
-TODO: anki
---> we here in the server want to say something on the external api

 ## Roadmap